rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

-***Note** :- **deviceKey** need to be stored and  sent as request header in each API call.
+***Note** :- **deviceKey** need to be stored and  sent in request header in each API call.

 If registration process failed then json response with description :-